 - Monounsaturated fats (e.g., avocados, nuts, olive oil, etc.)

-- MCTs from coconut (technically classified as saturated fats, but these are processed differently and are quickly converted to ketones for energy)
+- MCTs from coconut (although technically classified as saturated fats, medium chain triglycerides are processed differently and are quickly converted to ketones for energy)

 - Fibrous Vegetables

 - These are great sources of prebiotic soluble and insoluble fiber, which aren't digested or metabolized as carbohydrate in the body.